Tri-Cities Washington | A Brief History

 Of the three cities in the Tri-Cities region, incorporated first was Pasco in 1891.
-Second, was Kennewick in 1904 and last to be incorporated was Richland in 1910.
-Richland, however, was split when after Hanford came onto the scene, disgruntled residents separated from the town and formed West Richland, which incorporated in 1955.
+The second was Kennewick in 1904 and the last to be incorporated was Richland in 1910.
+Richland, however, was split when after Hanford came onto the scene, disgruntled residents separated from the town and formed West Richland, which was incorporated in 1955.

-In the early years of incorporation, Pasco was the largest of the Tri Cities.
-This was mostly due to the railroad station being located in the city and Pasco also had the majority of the land with easy irrigation to it.
+In the early years of incorporation, Pasco was the largest of the Tri-Cities.
+This was mostly due to the railroad station being in the city and Pasco also had much of the land with easy irrigation to it.
 During the early years, agriculture was everything and as a result, there were many Hispanics that came to Pasco every year to harvest apples.
 This also gave the cities a surge in their population and employment.
 While this still happens in the Tri-Cities today, the result of the increased population is much less noticeable.
 As many that came during Harvest time were of Hispanic descent, more than half of Pasco is Hispanic today.

 Impact of Hanford

 When Hanford came into the area in the 1940s, Richland soon became the largest in population.
 History has it that workers from all over the area came to work and Hanford became the largest employer in the area.
 The Tri-Cities soon found that Hanford helped them to survive and the community responded in many ways, including the Richland High School “Bombers” mascot, complete with its mushroom cloud.
 An additional high school (Hanford High School) was built in 1970 due to the increased population, however, Hanford did not come to the area without causing problems.
 Problems arose whenever the government decided to cut funding for Hanford.
 Thousands of people were laid off and out of work.
 Many left the area in search of other jobs and soon, other employers in the area had to lay off workers, as well, due to decreased business.
 In the 1970s, Kennewick took over the role of having the largest population in the Tri-Cities area and still holds the title today.